-Over the past decade, The Department of Dermatology at the University of Colorado Denver has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
-The CU Health Sciences Center on the new Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
+Over the past decade, The Department of Dermatology at the University of Colorado School of Medicine has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
+The CU Health Sciences Center on the Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
 There, state-of-the-art facilities for clinical care, education and research provide an integrated and collaborative environment for the professional Schools of Medicine, Public Health, Pharmacy, Dentistry, and Nursing.
-This campus is also home to the brand-new University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
+This campus is also home to the University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
 A new Department of Veterans Affairs Hospital is under construction.

 We have a highly effective education program that serves medical students, residents and research trainees in many departments in multiple schools on the AMC.
 Our Dermatology Residency program accepts up to 5 residents per year through the match.
 For residents interested in research training in the context of their Dermatology Residency, we offer a 2+2 program with 2 years of traditional residency, followed by 2 years of research training supported by our NIH training grant, now in its 30th year.
 For those interested in training beyond their residency, we offer fellowships in Pediatric Dermatology, Procedural Dermatology, Dermatopathology, and Dermatology Research.